Assignment of major

 Fall and Spring semesters

-- The electronic registration is an online process via the SIS for all students with exception of students on second probation and onwards (PROB02+), eligible students for extra load registration, students requesting courses with “audit” status, and students with minor in Business for courses of College of Economics and Political Sciences.
+1. The electronic registration is an online process via the SIS for all students with exception of students on second probation and onwards (PROB02+), eligible students for extra load registration, students requesting courses with “audit” status, and students with minor in Business for courses from the College of Economics and Political Sciences.

-- Coordinated with the ADUGS office, if necessary, the departmental timetable officers, HoDs and/or other authorized users process and decide on all add and drop requests except for those placed under register a university elective course for the fourth time.
+3. Coordinated with the ADUGS office, if necessary, the departmental timetabling officers, HoDs and/or other authorized users process and decide on all add and drop requests except for those placed under register a university elective course for the fourth time.

-- The ADUGS processes and decides on the requests to register a university elective course for the fourth time.
-The criterion for acceptance of the request is that the student has scored a grade C or below in one of the previously registered and completed university elective courses.
+4. The ADUGS processes and decides on the requests to register a university elective course for the fourth time.
+The criterion for acceptance of the request is that the normal load and extra load students have scored a grade C or below in one of the previously registered and completed university elective courses.
+For probation students, they have the right to request for 4th or 5th university elective courses regardless of the grade he/she got in the completed university courses.

-- After processing the requests, the student is notified via email of acceptance and/or rejection of the requests.
+5. After processing the requests, the system notifies the student of acceptance and/or rejection of the requests.

 Registration of students on probation 2 and onwards (PROB02+)

-- The academic advisor and/or the HoD approves the form and forwards it to the ADUGS office.
+2. The academic advisor approves the form and forwards it to the ADUGS office.

 Registration of eligible students for extra load

-- The student contacts/visits the academic advisor and discuss the courses to be registered as extra load.
+1. The student contacts/visits the academic advisor and discuss the courses to be registered as extra load.
 In coordination with the academic advisor, the student must satisfy all requirements (e.g., the requested courses are not conflicting, the prerequisites of the requested courses are already fulfilled, …etc.).
-Accordingly, the registration form for eligible students for extra load are filled, listing only the courses to be added as extra load.
+Accordingly, the registration form for eligible students for extra load are filled, listing all courses not registered online including the overload course.

 Registration of students requesting courses with “audit” status

-- The student requests the course by submitting the add and drop form indicating its registration status as “audit”.
+1. The student requests a course by submitting the add and drop form indicating its registration status as “audit” during add and drop period.

 Registration of students with minor in Business for courses from College of Economics and Political Sciences (CEPS)

-- The ADUGS office circulates an announcement to Science students with minor in Business for registration just before the add and drop period of the semester.
+1. The ADUGS office circulates an announcement to the College of Science students with minor in Business for registration just before the add and drop period of the semester.

 Summer registration

-- The ADUGS office circulates an announcement for summer registration to Science students in the middle of the spring semester.
+1. The ADUGS office circulates an announcement for summer registration to the College of Science students after the announcement of summer timetable.

-- Students expected to graduate by the end of the following Fall semester (remaining credits: more than 16 and less than 27 hours).
+• Students expected to graduate by the end of the following Fall semester (remaining credits: more than 16 and less than or equal to 27 hours).

-- Students whose degree plans include training summer courses.
-They should registered for another course.
+• Students whose degree plans include summer training courses.
+They should not registered for another course along with the summer training course

-- The ADUGS office also handles summer registration requests from other colleges.
-The students list received from the other colleges’ ADUGS offices are considered final (i.e., it is not the responsibility of the Science ADUGS office to check if the student is eligible or not) and therefore, the Science ADUGS office approves the requests based on the seat availability of the requested courses.
+4. The ADUGS office also handles summer registration requests from other colleges.
+The students list received from the other colleges’ ADUGS offices are considered final (i.e., it is not the responsibility of the College of Science ADUGS office to check if the student is eligible or not) and therefore, the College of Science ADUGS office approves the requests based on the seat availability of the requested courses.

-- If applicable and/or under certain circumstances, students should send all registration modification requests (including add and/or drop) to the ADUGS office (sci@student.squ.edu.om) during the first three days of the first week of the classes.
+7. If applicable and/or under certain circumstances, students should send all registration modification requests (including add and/or drop) to the ADUGS office during the first three days of the first week of the classes.

 Coordinating grade appeals

-- The student appeals to the course instructor either by filling out the appeal form or by sending an e-mail requesting re-check of the grades.
-The instructor should respond and inform the student via e-mail within 5 working days.
+2. The student can appeal to the course instructor by sending an e-mail requesting re-check of the grades.

-- The ADUGS office processes the appeal applications and refers them to the concerned department or the College Examination Committee (CEC), if applicable.
+4. The ADUGS office processes the appeal applications and refers them to the concerned department.

-- The CEC or a departmental Ad-Hoc grade appeal committee is formed on the request of the head of the department (HoD).
+5. The departmental Ad-Hoc grade appeal committee is formed on the request of the head of the department (HoD).
 It consists of at least of 2 members and a chairperson to handle the appeal applications.
 The concerned course instructor is asked to provide relevant course assessment materials and may be invited to a meeting.
-The committee has the right to review marking of the assessments (e.g., quizzes, tests, final exams, etc.), check grading and calculations of the marks in the spreadsheets.
+The committee has the right to review marking of the final exam, check grading and calculations of the marks in the spreadsheets.
 Accordingly, the committee issues a judgment on the appeal case (either there is a grade change or there is no grade change).

 Processing grade change

-- The grade change will be reflected on the student’s transcript
+6. The grade change will be reflected on the student’s transcript.